 - Adjust the polarizer to remove glare and water reflection.

 - Use the remote shutter release to snap the photo.
-Check the photo and adjust the shutter speed if necessary and take more photos.

 That’s the process in a nutshell.
 I have put the basic process steps above in a printable table for you at the bottom of the post.
 Plus, there is a downloadable infographic.